-- Write on the back of the mount, exhibitor's name, address, photo class, location where photograph was taken and the Extension Unit (county/district). - 2 No lettering is permitted on the front of the mount or on the photo.
+- 1 Write on the back of the mount, exhibitor's name, address, photo class, location where photograph was taken and the Extension Unit (county/district). - 2 No lettering is permitted on the front of the mount or on the photo.
 Only the Kansas State Fair 4-H Photography ID Form is to have lettering on it.
 No underlay or borders are to be used. - 3 Entries must be the result of the current year's project work.
 Each 4-H member may enter 2 photos per class with a total of 6 photos. (ex: 2 color, 2 black and white, and 2 computer manipulated) - 4 Photos are to be mounted across the narrow (11") dimension of an 11" x 12.5" sheet of white or cream studio matte board.
 Photos mounted on foam core or poster board will not be displayed. - 5 Remove white border from the photo print prior to mounting.
-All single photos must be between 7" x 9" and 8" x 10" after trimming. - 6 Photos must be mounted with the top edge of the print 1" below the top of the mount.
-The sides of the print must be equal distance from the two sides of the mount. - 7 Mounts must be permanent using photographic adhesive. - 8 To protect exhibits from dust and moisture, place mounted photo in protective plastic bag.
+All single photos must be between 7" x 9" and 8" x 10" after trimming.

+- 6 Photos must be mounted with the top edge of the print 1" below the top of the mount.
+The sides of the print must be equal distance from the two sides of the mount. - 7 A full coverage permanent mount (spray adhesive recommended or heat mount) must be made.
+Each photo is handled numerous times (up to 25) throughout the judging, sorting, and display process. - 8 To protect exhibits from dust and moisture, place mounted photo in protective plastic bag.
 Available at the Ext Office. - 9 Improperly mounted photos, oversize or undersize photos or photos with the white borders not removed or lettering on the photo, will be awarded a ribbon one placing lower than the placing determined by the official judges. - 10 Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes. - 11 Digital Composite Image: Finished photo must be created from two or more original sources created by exhibitor.
 Photos will be judged on photographic merit as well as manipulation technique and process.
 Photo must be created from originals taken by the exhibitor.
 Exhibitor must include a second 11 x 12-1/2 matte board (Explanation Board) mounted with standard size prints of the original photos, 3 x 5 card(s) explaining what manipulation was done and a standard size print of the final photo.
 Optional, may include prints of editing steps.
 Photos showing editing steps may be layered.
 Please put name and Extension Unit on the front of the second board.
 Explanation Boards will be displayed as s group to explain and promote the class.
-Place both matte boards in the same protective plastic bag

-- 12 The black and white class is for black and white prints only.
+Place both matte boards in the same protective plastic bag - 12 The black and white class is for black and white prints only.
 Monochromatic prints, including sepia prints are considered color photos and must be entered in the appropriate color photo class. - 13 Photos with special effects Special effects are done using in-camera and/or printing techniques.
 The original photo is mounted on one board, there may not be any additional photos.
 Examples include: zooming the lens during exposure, illusions, kaleidoscope, double exposure, et.
-In addition, neon and solarization are considered special effects. - 14 Photos telling a story may use 2 boards
+In addition, neon and solarization are considered special effects.

+14 Photos telling a story may use 2 boards.